space-wizards/docs/src/en/space-station-14/departments/service/proposals/hydro-rework.md

 ## Summarized Proposed Changes:

 Hydroponics needs the 3 I's to become a better job on the station:
 * Interconnections with the other departments.
 More departments will find Hydroponics potentially has useful stuff for them, and should be asking for it.
 This mostly happens by giving Hydro more stuff, with only Chemistry getting something removed to add a dependency on Hydroponics.
+Botany shouldn't do EVERYTHING in a single round, but it should be able to help ANYONE.
 * In-round job progress.
 Over the course of a calm round, you should be able to go from making plants with random effects to adding the specific traits you want onto a plant.
 The expectations of a Botanist having a calm round will be decreased due to the other factors involved in this rework.
 * Internal danger.
 A botanist should be able to cause problems for the stations at various scales.
 Usually intentional by a bad actor, but with enough room for accidents, carelessness, and sabotage to bring this up without warning.

 To make those happen, the Botany system needs 1 significant change: more stuff.
 But to get to this new stuff, I propose an extra setup.

 ## The Second Mutation List
 The main change to the Botany code that makes Hydroponics better is fairly simple.
 You have a 2nd list of high-risk/high-reward mutations.
 Plants do not automatically roll on this list when mutating.
 To get access to this list, a plant must first be exposed to and consume gaseous plasma, which will now count as a mutagen for plants.
 After one exposure, the exposed plants will roll on this high-risk table for the rest of their lifespan when doing mutation rolls.
 Seeds from that plant will need exposed again separately to use the high-risk table.
 Botanists should have a small greenhouse room (2x2) with a simple atmos setup(a connector port, a passive vent, possibly a heater and lights outside) and 2 growing trays to use for high-risk mutations.
-Randomly dumping plasma into the main Hydropnics room in an attempt to get more of the powerful mutations is a move done accidentally, in desperation, or as sabotage.
+Randomly dumping plasma into the main Hydroponics room in an attempt to get more of the powerful mutations is a move done accidentally, in desperation, or as sabotage.

 ### Odds revealed
 The rarer/move powerful chemicals currently available on the mutation list can either be moved to the high-risk set, or added to it with much better odds.
-Here are the odds of getting one of the rarest chemicals (omnizine):
+Here are the odds of getting one of the rarest chemicals (omnizine) in the current code:
 * Getting the 'new chemical' mutation is 7.2% per mutation severity
 * Getting the rarest set of chemicals picked is 5%
 * Getting the chemical you want on that set is 17%.
 * For 1u of mutagen, your odds of getting Omnizine added to the produce is 0.00062%
 * For a whole bottle of unstable mutagen (30u), which in the system ends up being 6 checks of x5 base chance, those odds jump to 0.8% per bottle of getting your choice of the rarest chemical in the normal mutation list right now.
 You can expect to see it once every ~120 bottles (~4,000u) of unstable mutagen used in botany

-The odds of getting a mutation with 1u (a drop of unstable mutagen, or typical Left4Zed use) is below:
-* 1 bit: .4% (consume gasses)
-* 2 bits: .7% (sentient)
-* 4 bits: 1.4% (exude gasses)
-* 5 bits: 1.8% (tolerance changes)
-* 10 bits: 3.6% (change species, kudzu, and 'fun' mutations)
-* 20 bits: 7.2% (change chemicals)
-* 30 bits: 10.9% (unviable)

 And for reference, here's the odds of getting each possible current mutation at least once if you dump 30u of unstable mutagen (6 checks at 5 severity) into one tray:
-* 1 bit: 10% (consume gasses)
-* 2 bits: 19% (sentient)
-* 4 bits: 36% (exude gasses)
-* 5 bits: 43.2% (tolerance changes)
+* 10%: consume gasses
+* 19%: sentient
+* 36%: exude gasses
+* 43%: tolerance changes
-* 10 bits: 69% (change species, kudzu, and 'fun' mutations)
+* 69%: change species, kudzu, and 'fun' mutations
-* 20 bits: 93% (change chemicals)
-* 30 bits: 99% (unviable)
+* 93%: change chemicals
+* 99%: unviable

 I do not offer a suggestion on the 'correct' odds of what mutations should be on either the normal or high-risk table at this point.
 But now we can actually discuss the odds since they are now a single exposed odds value for each.